The elections begin with the enrolment period and the issue of the Writs of election.

 Once the deadline for the return of postal votes has occurred, the returning officer will formally commence the distribution of preferences.

 The Declaration of the Poll is a short ceremony at which the Returning Officer formally announces the successful candidates.
 Successful candidates are asked to speak, followed by other candidates present who may wish to do so.
 The Declaration of the Poll is open to candidates, the media and the public.

-Following the declarations, the writs for the elections will be returned to His Excellency the Governor.
+Following the declarations, the writs for the elections will be returned to Her Excellency the Governor.